Tender vs. Client vs. Internal Exports

 | Group by section | On |

-Why: the client wants the bottom line and the structure.
-They don’t want to see that your slab rate is 60% concrete + 25% rebar + 15% labour — that’s your business.
+Why: the client wants the structure and the bottom line.
+They don’t need to know your slab rate is 60% concrete + 25% rebar + 15% labour — that’s your business.

 Internal review